Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide/README.md

 1. Obtain a barcode or QR code scanner which can be configured to add a custom suffix upon a scan.
 A lot of scanners have this functionality for carriage returns (`Enter`), but in our case we need it to be able to have `Tab` as the suffix.
     1. We happened to go with this scanner: https://www.amazon.com/REALINN-Wireless-Rechargeable-Automatic-Warehouse/dp/B07W5Q48M5/.
 Refer to Page 16 of the [manual](https://github.com/Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide/blob/main/RL6200W%20Manual%20V1.0.pdf) (`RL6200W Manual V1.0.pdf`) to configure the scanner to give `Tab` instead of carriage return and the end of each scan.

 2. Open your Excel spreadsheet, and move your identifying column (barcode) to being the first column.
 (In our lab, this is `container_id` when we're scanning container labels, like when there's only one plant per container.
-Alternatively, this is `plant_id` when we're scanning plant labels, like when there's multiple plants per container and the label is directly on eac plant).
+Alternatively, this is `plant_id` when we're scanning plant labels, like when there's multiple plants per container and the label is directly on each plant).
 For this example, I'm named my main sheet `main`, and you can do the same if it makes the next steps easier.

 <img src="./images/a.png" height="600">